-As today’s workers re-evaluate what they want out of work and more young people enter the workforce looking for greater flexibility and work/life balance, there is an opportunity to attract more talent to the auto technician space.
+As today’s workers re-evaluate what they want out of work and more young people enter the workforce looking for greater flexibility and work/life balance, there is an opportunity to attract more talent to the automotive technician space.
 Put in the time now to make real and lasting changes to what you offer your technicians and how you market and communicate your open roles, and you’ll find that great talent is out there.

 Hireology is here to help.
 Our all-in-one hiring and HR platform is trusted by one in four dealerships nationwide.
 Schedule a free demo today to learn more.